sphaso/sphaso.github.io/posts/2019-04-21-journey-of-a-mateiro.markdown

 At this point you might be wondering what do I actually drink from calabaça.
 Well, La Tranquera.
 Tranquera is another Argentinian brand similar to Rosamonte that I find much better brewed in calabaça.
 It probably has a bit more caffeine than Rosamonte and the taste is thicker (although any mate brewed in calabaça will have a stronger taste).

 Let's get real by talking about substance abuse.
 Mate can be abused just like coffee.
 It's a stimulant.
 The effects are fairly different from coffee.
 For example I can drink a liter or more of mate at night and get a good sleep, while it wouldn't be possible after an americano.
 I grew in Italy and started drinking espresso at about 11, at the family table, for breakfast.
 Some people get shocked when I tell them this, but it's fairly common.
 There was a time when I was drinking way more coffee than I should have, but ultimately it never impacted my life that much.
 Coffee is strong and short-lived, mate is weaker but lingering.
 Some people have trouble drinking it, they feel their heart pounding.
 Others drink it every day only until 3pm.
-My regular mate drinking pattern is: a small bowl on Friday night to celebrate the incoming weekend, dry on Saturday (perhaps a bowl of matcha for breakfast), chimarrão on Sunday.
+My regular mate drinking pattern is: a small gourd on Friday night to celebrate the incoming weekend, dry on Saturday (perhaps a bowl of matcha for breakfast), chimarrão on Sunday.
 In the summer I have some tereré after work to freshen up.
 If it's a long weekend I drink more, or if I'm home sick or on holiday I might take advantage of it.
-In each sitting I drink from 1 to 2 liters depending if I'm drinking in bowl, cuia, the state of the yerba and my schedule.
+In each sitting I drink from 1 to 2 liters depending if I'm drinking in gourd, cuia, the state of the yerba and my schedule.
 Establishing a pattern like this made it easier for me to realise how much I was drinking.

 __"Fake" mate__